gaudi369/ME_371_final_project/README.md

 # Setup instructions
-1. Download data from the raw data folder.
+1. Download the data

+Locate the dataset in the raw data folder and download it to your local machine.
+2. Download the notebooks

-2. Download the Maternal_Health_EDA and Maternal_Health_Modeling notebooks from the notebooks folder.
+Download the Maternal_Health_EDA and Maternal_Health_Modeling notebooks from the notebooks folder.
+3. Organize your files

-3. Ensure all the notebooks and data share the same directory.
+Ensure that the downloaded notebooks (Maternal_Health_EDA and Maternal_Health_Modeling) and the dataset are placed in the same directory on your local machine.
+4. Run the EDA notebook

+Open the Maternal_Health_EDA notebook and execute all the cells.
-4. Run the EDA notebook first.
-Follow the preprocessing instructions included at the bottom of the notebook.
+Follow the preprocessing instructions provided at the bottom of the notebook.
+This step prepares the data for modeling.
-5. Next run the Modeling notebook
+5. Run the Modeling notebook

+Once preprocessing is complete, open the Maternal_Health_Modeling notebook and execute it to train and evaluate the models.

 # Dependancies